19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Dying.md

 *Ex.
 I start dying and I roll a 1 on my d4 and have -1 CON.
 On my next turn I roll a 14.
 My 'turns until death counter' becomes 0.
 I die right there.
 I do not pass go.
 I do not collect $200.*

+## Damage

+If a PC takes damage while [Dying](Dying.md), they make a [DC](../Core%20Procedures/DC.md) 25 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check.
+On a failure, they die.
+On a success, they gain another [Scar](../../Player%20Characters/Derived%20Statistics/Scars.md).

 ## Healing

-An ally can [Stabilize](Stabilized.md) the PC as an [Action](../Core%20Procedures/Action.md) with a [DC](../Core%20Procedures/DC.md) 15 [Intelligence](../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) check.
+An ally can [Stabilize](Stabilized.md) the PC as an [Action](../Core%20Procedures/Action.md).

-When a dying PC's [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) is restored, they wake up and are no longer [Unconscious](Unconscious.md).
+When a dying PC's [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) is restored by other means, they wake up and are no longer [Unconscious](Unconscious.md).
 *Reminder: They are still [Exhausted](Exhausted.md)*.

 ## Dead

-Dead PCs are retired from play into the hall of fame (or infamy).
+Dead PCs are retired from play into the hall of fame — or infamy.

 The moment a PC's [Turns Until Death Counter](#Turns%20Until%20Death%20Counter) reaches 0, they die.

-Some powerful monsters may be able to kill a PC outright (no turn counter).
+Some magic effects can cause instant death.

-*Note: NPCs do not start dying, they just die*
+*Note: NPCs do not get the **Dying** condition, they just die*.